 Community is a manifestation of the people within it.
-It’s based on individual perspectives, principles and know-how.
+It’s based on individual perspectives, principles, and know-how.
 Community is ever-changing as employees come and go.

 Since a community is built by and for the employees it is authentic and helps create a sense of purpose in which members hold themselves and one another accountable for the company’s success.

-...and in turn happiness leads to productivity and great success and everybody happy!
+...and in turn, happiness leads to productivity and great success and everybody happy!

 No seriously, everybody thrives in a community.
-Studies have shown that a community at the workplace leads to an increase in happiness.
+Studies have shown that a community in the workplace leads to an increase in happiness.
 It creates a sense of engagement.
 Community gives extra meaning to one’s work.
 A common goal is defined and everybody feels that they can contribute.

 But there’s a more basic reason for it.
 Working together is what most people intuitively tend to do.
 People need a sense of community and belonging.
 We’re social creatures.

-Employees of companies where community is lacking, often feel isolated with their issues, challenges and successes.
+Employees of companies where community is lacking, often feel isolated with their issues, challenges, and successes.
 Community trumps all of that.
 Who wouldn’t thrive in a setting where everybody is collaborating and rowing in the same, self-imposed direction?

 So, that’s the “Why”.
 It’s time for the “how”.

 Every company establishes some values.
 Often top-down: the board, chairman or CEO decides what the company stands for and the employees follow suit.
 Instead, let the employees chime in.
 Or better yet, define the core values with them.
-Define values not only on what you want your company to be, but also on what impact the employees want to have on your customers and society as a whole.
+Define values not only on what you want your company to be but also on what impact the employees want to have on your customers and society as a whole.
 You’ll establish a sense of commitment and ownership, and boost accountability.

 Plenty of companies establish values and then leave it at that, instead of making those values concrete.
 Establish guidelines of expected behavior with and for your employees.
 Define how these values should manifest in the way they interact with customers or each other.
-Determine how you and the employees are expected to act according those values in their daily work.
+Determine how you and the employees are expected to act according to those values in their daily work.
 The best way to do so is to establish up to five behaviors for each value, that definitively depicts what those values look like when applied.

 You might have noticed a trend here: it’s all about involvement, shared responsibility and ownership.
 Employees should have ownership of the values and behaviors, but they also should have ownership about enforcing them.
 Allow them to hold each other, and you and other leaders accountable.
-Community-building only works when everyone abides the self-imposed values. +
+Community-building only works when everyone abides self-imposed values. +

 The best way to onboard a new recruit is to tell everything they need to about the company and then throw them into the work, right?
 Wrong!